yi15922/STA112_soccer_data/project/project.md

     ## 10 positionRight Midfield        11.8      22.3      0.528 0.598
     ## # ... with 36 more rows

+To begin with, we try to make a multiple linear regression based on all the statistical variables we have in the players dataset.
+In soccer, player’s position is highly correlated with his performances, especially goals and assists (e.g. Centre-Forwards get most goals and Midfielders make most assists in general while Goalkeepers can seldom score a goal or make an assist).
+Therefore, we managed to introduce two interactions between position/goals and position/assists into our multiple linear model.

     ## Start:  AIC=3113.9
     ## market_value ~ position + age + matches + goals + own_goals +
     ##     assists + yellow_cards + red_cards + substituted_on + substituted_off +